ReB0B/CanvasFileDownloader/README.md

 > [!TIP]
-> Have student ID, password, canvas url (example: canvas.university.edu.au)
+> Have student ID, password, canvas url (example: https://canvas.university.edu.au)
 >
 > Have your authentication app (Authenticator, Okta) ready as you will need to enter the code in the terminal when prompted